hindu-comm/weblogs/manasataramgini/2009/09/2009-09-23_turushkanam-madhyahna.md

 the Mohammedan world Suleyman was accompanied by Shah Ismail of Iran who saw himself as a jihadist for the Shia cause.
 Further east, Padishah Akbar saw himself as the true ghazi who was rooting out the kaffirs of Hind.
-The trajectory each of these took was to set the tune of history to this date.
+The trajectory each of these took was toset the tune of history to this date.
 With the ascendancy of Akbar and Suleyman in the east and west it was the zenith of Mohammedanism on one hand and the Turkic military system on the other.
 There are striking similarities as well as